 Some people assume that a synthetic material must require complicated or chemical-heavy cleaning.
 The opposite is true.
 Capped composite is famously low-maintenance.
 You can forget about sanding, staining, or painting.
 Most of the time, a simple cleaning with soap and water is all you need to keep your boards looking fresh.
 Spills are also less of a worry, as the protective cap prevents them from soaking in and causing permanent stains.
 Finally, there's the myth that composite is just "plastic" and bad for the environment.
 The truth is that capped composite boards are an eco-conscious choice.
 They are typically made from a mix of recycled materials, like wood scraps and reclaimed plastics, which helps keep waste out of landfills and preserve forests.

-How to Choose the Right Capped Composite Boards
+How to Choose the Best Capped Composite Boards

 You’ve decided that capped composite is the way to go for your yard—great choice!
 But with so many options out there, how do you pick the right one?
 It’s about more than just finding a color you like.
 The best choice comes down to understanding the quality of the board, matching the style to your vision, and trusting the company that makes it.
 Thinking through these key areas will help you select boards that not only look fantastic on day one but continue to perform for years.
 Let’s walk through exactly what to look for.